learned-hands/mapping_aid/README.md

 - If you want, you can add an argument after the cell ID to get a URL that links to a description of the NSMIv2 code.
 Just add a 1 after the cell ID, (e.g., `=NSMI_MACTH(A2,1)`).

 ![function with argument](https://learned-hands.github.io/mapping_aid/images/step2.gif)

-To be clear, this function only makes a guess.
-You'll likely have to go through and clean things up, but it's better than starting from scratch.
-Have fun.

 ## Here's how it works